SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 }
 ```

-We update the height and radius of every branch as we progress by a fixed ratio less than 1 so they decrease in size as the tree progresses.
-We also increase and decrease the angle by a fixed amount to achieve the effect of our tree growing outwards.
+For every call to the generate function, we create a cylinder at a specified angle, and x,y,z coordinate.
+We then call the function twice more to create two more branches that split at a fixed angle in opposing directions.
+We also update the height and radius of every branch as we progress by a fixed ratio less than 1 so they decrease in size as the tree progresses.

 ```jsx
 function generate(depth, angleZ, angleX, radius, height, x, y, z) {